 - The Need

 Low commodity prices, extreme weather events and tariff/trade conditions create rising stress for Farm Credit’s customer-owners and employees.
-That's why Farm Credit is partnering with Michigan State University Extension (MSUE) to create an online training course focused on mental and emotional health.
-It will help provide support and advice for loan officers having difficult or stressful conversations, while also offering tips for strengthening their own mental well-being.
+That's why Farm Credit partnered with Michigan State University Extension (MSUE) to create an online training course focused on mental and emotional health.
+This training provides support and advice for loan officers having difficult or stressful conversations, while also offering tips for strengthening their own mental well-being.
 The training will also help Farm Credit employees identify signs of stress in customers and provide techniques and coping strategies to help customers manage that stress.

 - About the Program

-To help the resources better permeate rural communities, Farm Credit will provide this program to regional and state leaders of the American Farm Bureau Federation and National Farmers Union.
-These trainings offer additional resources to rural communities across the country to help reach more individual farmers and ranchers.
+To help the resources better permeate rural communities, Farm Credit is offering this program to regional and state leaders of the American Farm Bureau Federation and National Farmers Union.
+These trainings provide additional resources to rural communities across the country to help reach more individual farmers and ranchers.

 The entire farm stress management program is made possible by Farm Credit’s National Contributions Fund, and we hope to partner with more farm and rural organizations in 2020.